 - Starbucks opened in Seattle in 1971.
 In 2010, it boasted revenues of $10.7 billion and 16,850 stores in 40 countries, making it the world’s top coffee retailer.
 Starbucks offers over 87,000 possible drink combinations.g

-- Starbuck coffee shops use over 93 million gallons of milk per year.
+- Starbucks coffee shops use over 93 million gallons of milk per year.
 This would be enough to fill 155 Olympic-sized swimming pools.
 Additionally, they use 2.3 billion paper cups annually.g

 - The name Starbucks was inspired by a character in the novel Moby Dick.
-The owners almost named their coffee shop Pequod, another character in the novel.g
+The owners almost named their coffee shop Pequod, after the whaling ship in the novel.g